-Farm Credit East has established the following quantifiable and quantitative goals under YBS loan commitments for 2020 and forward:
+Farm Credit East has established the following quantifiable and quantitative goals under YBS loan commitments for 2021 and forward:

 Young Beginning Small

-12/31/2020 4,225 5,925 8,550
+12/31/2021 4,300 6,250 9,400

-12/31/2021 4,300 6,000 8,650
+12/31/2022 4,400 6,350 9,500

-12/31/2022 4,400 6,100 8,750
+12/31/2023 4,500 6,500 9,650

-12/31/2023 4,500 6,200 8,850
+12/31/2024 4,600 6,650 9,800

-12/31/2024 4,600 6,300 9,100
+12/31/2025 4,700 6,800 10,000

-Farm Credit East YBSV 2020 qualitative goals address credit, collaboration, financial services and educational assistance, to include:
+Farm Credit East YBSV 2021 qualitative goals address credit, collaboration, financial services and educational assistance, to include:

-- Continue incentive programs including interest rate reductions, payment of FSA guaranteefees and fee reductions on financial services in order to facilitate the entry of new farmers while deepening their financial management skills and to make Farm Credit their service provider of choice. - Provide scholarships for students pursuing a career in agriculture and FFA SAE projects and continuing the Farm Credit East Agricultural Leadership and Excellence Program supporting leadership and development opportunities for customers. - Provide scholarships and program support for secondary agricultural education teachers through Farm Credit East's partnership with the Curriculum for Agricultural Science Education (CASE) and continue to partner with CASE on adoption of the agricultural business foundations course which Farm Credit East funded. - Support funding, staff involvement and direct training resources for programs hosted by universities and other organizations. - Allow for "licensing arrangements" with organizations such as Cornell's Small Farmer Program and also its Beginning Farmer Program for use of Farm Credit East'sHarvesting a Profit program focused on developing beginning farmers' skills. - Actively support federal and state programs and related efforts when their objectives and execution are aligned with the Farm Credit mission, such as programs that subsidize interest costs to YBSV borrowers or offer grant funding. - Local grassroots involvement by branch staff in organizations such as FFA, 4-H, young farmers associations, state Agri-Women chapters, etc. Seek additional representation by YBSV farmers on Association Customer Service Councils.
+- Continue incentive programs including interest rate reductions, payment of FSA guarantee fees and fee reductions on financial services in order to facilitate the entry of new farmers while deepening their financial management skills and to make Farm Credit their service provider of choice. - Provide scholarships for students pursuing a career in agriculture and FFA SAE projects and continuing the Farm Credit East Agricultural Leadership and Excellence Program supporting leadership and development opportunities for customers. - Provide scholarships and program support for secondary agricultural education teachers through Farm Credit East's partnership with the Curriculum for Agricultural Science Education (CASE) and continue to partner with CASE on adoption of the agricultural business foundations course which Farm Credit East funded. - Support funding, staff involvement and direct training resources for programs hosted by universities and other organizations. - Allow for "licensing arrangements" with organizations such as Cornell's Small Farmer Program and also its Beginning Farmer Program for use of Farm Credit East's Harvesting a Profit program focused on developing beginning farmers' skills. - Actively support federal and state programs and related efforts when their objectives and execution are aligned with the Farm Credit mission, such as programs that provide financial incentives to YBSV borrowers or offer grant funding. - Local grassroots involvement by branch staff in organizations such as FFA, 4-H, young farmers associations, state Agri-Women chapters, etc. Seek additional representation by YBSV farmers on Association Customer Service Councils.

-- Work closely with veterans' groups within the LSA such as the New York chapter of the Farmer Veteran Coalition and the United Veterans of Maine. - Advertisements geared to YBSV famers in publications such as: Small Farm Quarterly, Dairy Business East, Country Folks, etc. - Farm Credit East will continue to administer the Farm Credit Northeast AgEnhancement Program, which considers applications for funding for projects that support both agricultural groups and educating the non-farm public on Northeast agriculture.
-Funding is also available for young, beginning and small farm programming such as regional conferences and beginning farmer education that can enhance the viability of Northeast agriculture or provide new opportunities for start-up agricultural businesses.
+- Work closely with veterans' groups within the LSA such as the New York chapter of the Farmer Veteran Coalition and the United Veterans of Maine. - Advertisements geared to YBSV farmers in publications such as Small Farms Quarterly, Country Folks and the Northeast Organic Farming Association's The Natural Farmer.
+There is also an increased focus on targeted digital advertisements to reach this customer segment. - Farm Credit East will continue to administer the Farm Credit Northeast AgEnhancement Program, which considers applications for funding for projects that support both agricultural groups and educating the non-farm public on Northeast agriculture.
+Funding is also available for young, beginning and small farm programming, such as regional conferences and beginning farmer education that can enhance the viability of Northeast agriculture or provide new opportunities for startup agricultural businesses. - Through AgEnhancement and other types of financial support and outreach efforts, use YBSV programs as part of Farm Credit East's efforts to promote diversity and inclusion in agriculture.